-The great paradox of recent ministerial approaches is that supposed autonomy of market-based policies have produced striking conformity rather than diversity.
+The great paradox of recent ministerial approaches is that supposed autonomy and market-based policies have produced striking conformity rather than diversity.
 Institutions compete on the same metrics, chase the same rankings, and increasingly offer similar educational experiences.
 True stewardship requires encouraging genuine diversity - not just in institutional types but within degree structures themselves, enabling students to craft educational journeys that reflect their unique aspirations and society's diverse needs.

-Research consistently shows that students regret the extreme subject specialisation that characterises UK higher education12.
-The narrow focus contributes to the perception that graduates lack practical skills and workplace readiness13.
+Research consistently shows that students regret the extreme subject specialisation that characterises UK higher education.
+The narrow focus contributes to the perception that graduates lack practical skills and workplace readiness.
 Ministers should actively work to reverse this trend, encouraging more flexible, interdisciplinary approaches that maintain intellectual rigour while reducing graduate regret and enhancing adaptability.
+In a rapidly changing world, the ability to integrate knowledge from multiple domains is increasingly valuable, yet our system pushes students into narrower and narrower channels.